Skip to main content Skip to section navigation

 * Acknowledgement that you are abiding by the terms at https://cloud.gov/docs/compliance/pentest/

-• cloud.gov Platform: your application at application-name.app.cloud.gov, or your external domain (e.g. https://agency.gov)
+• Cloud.gov Platform: your application at application-name.app.cloud.gov, or your external domain (e.g. https://agency.gov)

-• cloud.gov Pages: your website at your preview URL (at sites.pages.cloud.gov), or your external domain (e.g. _site_.agency.gov)
+• Cloud.gov Pages: your website at your preview URL (at sites.pages.cloud.gov), or your external domain (e.g. _site_.agency.gov)

-For cloud.gov Platform systems, you can also conduct testing of:
+Pentesting: When testing Cloud.gov Platform systems, you can also conduct testing of:

 • Your application instance via cf ssh